-Before we start looking at the main fraud scenario, let's understand the difference between "scam" and "fraud."
+Before we start looking at the main fraud scenarios, let's understand the difference between "Authorised Fraud’ and Non-Authorised Fraud".

-Scam - is a situation where the victim has been tricked into authorizing a payment.
+Authorised Fraud - a situation where the victim has been tricked into authorising a payment.

-Fraud - is where payment is made without the authority of the customer using customer personal information that they have obtained illegally.
+Non Authorised Fraud - is where payment is made without the authority of the customer using customer personal information that they have obtained illegally.

 Below is the list of the well-known cryptocurrency fraud schemes

 Forex brokers and account managers:

 Have you been contacted by a forex broker, account manager or other investment adviser?
 Have they suggested investing with bitcoins?
 Before sending them any coins, we would recommend finding any information about their company on the internet, as most such companies are scams.
 It is illegal for companies to offer investment services without an appropriate regulatory license issued by a Government body.
 Please remember that you cannot trust someone contacting you through Facebook or any other social media sites such as Instagram or TikTok offering you investment services in relation to crypto.
 Some brokers may also ask you to pay “fees” before you can get the “profit” which is an indicator of fraud.

 We strongly recommend that you research any company offering such services e.g. search Company XXX review”, or “Company XXX scam” and satisfy yourself that they have the appropriate regulatory license.
 If approached by a broker please ensure your broker to make sure they will answer your call.
 If you make contact via Skype, always ask to turn on the camera and ask for the office number.